 How to draw a train: join the wagons together

 These are really the final improvements on the train drawing.
-What is missing in all the pictures above is the bumpers which each train car needs to have.
-We have also drawn the safety chains, that hold the wagons together.
-Those parts we have left out in our drawing since they are hiding in the middle of each wagon behind the bumpers, although it would be really important for the real train, since it is the actual couplings that join the train together.
-Another simplification.
+What is missing in all the pictures above is the bumpers that each train car needs to have.
+We have also drawn the safety chains, that link the wagons together.

-And here is our complete train drawing in its full glory:
+And that is our complete train drawing in its full glory.